Sma-Franklin/Sam-Franklin-Blog/content/posts/Cryptic Secrets - The Pit/index.md

 'The Pit' is a recent oneshot about classic D&D tropes: goblins, mimics,  ancient magic and of course Pit fights.
 I made this to try out the 'Nimble (2.0)' system with some friends.
 Some are experience with TTRPGs and some new to them.
 So this mini-dungeon should work for any group.

-Although we were testing Nimble I've written this dungeon to be system agnosic.
+Although we were testing Nimble I've written this dungeon to be system agnostic.
 You'll just need to find/make a few statblocks for goblins & mimics in the system you're using.
 I ran this at level 1 but any low level should work just change the number of enemies in your combats.

 ---
 ## The Premise
 The heroes are an established adventuring party who travelled into the forest to slay the Goblin King 'Glarbo'.
-Unfortunately for our heroes they were ambushed and captured by Glarbos minons.
+Unfortunately for our heroes they were ambushed and captured by Glarbo's minions.
 The adventure now begins with the players waking up together within "The Pit".

 ---
 ## The Pit
 ### The fighting pit
-The party awakenes to the goblin king laughing maniechally at them from above.
+The party awakens to the goblin king laughing maniacally at them from above.
 A crowd of goblins cheer him on.

 **Combat:** The gates to the pit open letting in the parties first combatants. whatever these are is up to you as a DM.
 It could be a group of poor creatures the goblins also captured or a group of misbehaving goblins.
 I decided my group would fight some goblin ratriders, bounding around on the back of their giant rats.

 **Objects/areas:**
 - A rusty magic sword buried under the rubble missing a gem needed to activate it
-- A number of hung  lanterns around the edges (only 2 still work)
+- A number of hanging lanterns around the edges (only 2 still work)

 ### Pit prisons